endoflife-date/endoflife.date/CONTRIBUTING.md

 Time-turners are no longer released, and the last known stable release was in HP.5 release.
 ```

+After creating the YAML file, run `make` to update the `api` folder to include the data on the new tool, and commit the results.

-File a Pull Request with this file created, and Netlify will provide a preview URL for the same.
+File a Pull Request, and Netlify will provide a preview URL for the same.
 Once merged, it goes live on the website.

-You can visit <https://github.com/captn3m0/endoflife.date/new/master/tools> to directly create your file.